C++ Arrays - C++ Programming Tutorial

 Explanation:

-The five elements {10, 20, 30, 40, 50} in the integer array numbers are initialized upon declaration by the C++ program.
-The appropriate indexes are used to retrieve and display the elements that are first (numbers[0]), middle (numbers[2]), and last (numbers[4]).
+The set of five elements {10, 20, 30, 40, 50} within the integer array numbers are set with initial values during declaration in the C++ program.
+Retrieval and display of the first (numbers[0]), middle (numbers[2]), and last (numbers[4]) elements utilize the correct indexes.

 C++ Array with Empty Elements